sailscastshq/boring-stack/CONTRIBUTING.md

 For additional reference, check out [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

+## First-time Contributor's Guide 📹

+If you're a first-time contributor to open source projects, we recommend watching this [YouTube video](https://www.youtube.com/watch?v=Vqjzl9f3lGM).
+It provides valuable insights and guidance for getting started.

 ## Your Feedback Matters! 💬

 - If you notice any missing information or feel that something is not adequately described, please don't hesitate to create a pull request (PR) or [raise an issue](https://github.com/sailscastshq/boring-stack/issues).
 Your input helps us improve our guidelines and make the Boring-Stack project even more awesome!